Revamp & Restoration

-Revamp: Reimagining the Songs of Elton John & Bernie Taupin and Restoration: Reimagining the Songs of Elton John and Bernie Taupin are two tribute albums to English musician Elton John and his frequent songwriting partner Bernie Taupin, both released on 6 April 2018.
+Revamp: Reimagining the Songs of Elton John & Bernie Taupin and Restoration: Reimagining the Songs of Elton John and Bernie Taupin are two tribute albums to British musician Elton John and his frequent songwriting partner Bernie Taupin, both released on 6 April 2018.
 Revamp was described as John's project and features covers of the duo's back catalogue by pop, rock and R&B artists, whereas Restoration was seen as Taupin's project and features covers by country music artists.
 Revamp was released via Island Records and Restoration by Universal Music Group Nashville.
 The release of the albums coincided with John's 2018–2023 Farewell Yellow Brick Road tour.

 The cover of "Mona Lisas and Mad Hatters" by Maren Morris which appears on Restoration was nominated for the Grammy Award for Best Country Solo Performance at the 61st Annual Grammy Awards.

 Background

-On the decision to release two separate albums encompassing different genres, Taupin told Rolling Stone:From day one we borrowed from everything that's good about American music – whether it's blues, country, gospel, pop, pure rock – everything got thrown in the mix.
+On the decision to release two separate albums encompassing different genres, Bernie Taupin told Rolling Stone:From day one we borrowed from everything that's good about American music – whether it's blues, country, gospel, pop, pure rock – everything got thrown in the mix.
 It would be tiring if you just got stuck in one niche your entire career, especially when it's one as long as ours.
-According to John, "We have two completely different albums; Revamp being the pop one and Restoration being the country one and God we have so many great artists doing our songs, it's quite incredible."
+According to Elton John, "We have two completely different albums; Revamp being the pop one and Restoration being the country one and God we have so many great artists doing our songs, it's quite incredible."

 Of his Revamp record, John told E!:It's always a huge compliment when an artist loves your song enough to take the time and effort to rework it.
 As songwriters, Bernie [Taupin] and myself are thrilled when singers we admire and respect as much as those on Revamp and Restoration choose to add their own unique twist in the process.
 It means that our music is still relevant and ultimately that our songs continue to reach new audiences.
 We're humbled and thank them all for their generosity.He added, "On Revamp, I wrote out a wish list of people that I would love and asked them and to my surprise most of them said yes and we have quite an astonishing eclectic crew."

 Of Taupin's Restoration record, John said, "Restoration was Bernie's project and he's a huge country fan.
 He came up with an astonishing list of country performers both new and legendary".